 Our take: Any iStock customer will have it very easy adding text to images with this tool, it takes literal seconds and it's readily available, which also saves a lot of time.
 It's simple, but does the job nicely!

-Cost: The iStock Editor is free, the images are what needs to be paid for.
+Cost: The iStock Editor is free, the images are what need to be paid for.

 Adding text to images is very easily done here.
 You either choose a template and customize the text, or use the text button to drag a text field wherever you want it, further selecting a font, font size, color, and more advanced settings.
 Here is an image we created with DesignWizard, in less than a minute:

-Our take: DesignWizard is perfect to quickly edit images to use in social media, and it's an even more ideal resource if you want to do so in one stop: as they provide high-quality images, templates and fonts (some best are locked for premium, paid users, but there are plenty of cool free elements), you can simply open up this tool and create a new visual from scratch in no time and without importing any files.
+Our take: DesignWizard is perfect for quickly editing images to use in social media, and it's an even more ideal resource if you want to do so in one stop: as they provide high-quality images, templates, and fonts (some best are locked for premium, paid users, but there are plenty of cool free elements), you can simply open up this tool and create a new visual from scratch in no time and without importing any files.
 We just love it!

 Cost: Free for up to 15 MB of storage for your designs, and you pay $1 per premium image/template (but you have access to all editing features!)